NPA serves children from 6 weeks to 5 years of age.

 Your Tuition Agreement Contract assumes that your child will be enrolled at NPA for a full school year.
 Should some unforeseen circumstance arise, NPA considers each family’s case individually.
 A minimum 30-day written Withdrawal Notice is required.
 Withdrawal Policy

 NPA asks that all parents provide crib linens, diapers and wipes where appropriate, and a complete change of clothing for all children.
 Parents must provide all the food for infants, including formula, cereals, and snacks.
 For naptime, a standard crib sheet fits our Angel Cots perfectly.
 Please provide a blanket for your child’s comfort (except infants).
-Parents also provide lunch and beverage.
+Parents also provide a water bottle filled with water everyday with your child’s first and last name on it.

 Please note that all personal items, clothing, and food should be labeled clearly with a permanent marker.